howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 </Instruction>

-You can now navigate to the search feature using the new button in the `Header`:
+You can now navigate to the search feature using the "search" button in the `Header`:

 ![](http://imgur.com/XxPdUvo.png)